make4animals/make4animals.github.io/docs/about/about us.md

 Have an idea, a question, or simply want to connect with our team?
 Don't hesitate to reach out!
 Your support, insights, and collaboration are invaluable to us.
 Let's work together to make the world a better place for animals, one innovative solution at a time.

-Please dropr a mail: makeforanimals@gmail.com
+Please drop a mail: makeforanimals@gmail.com

 Thank you for being a part of Make for Animals.